 Every Friday in Morocco, Couscous is a traditional lunch dish after coming back from a Friday prayer in a mosque.
 On Fridays, you can find couscous in almost all restaurants.
 On the other weekdays, most restaurants do not serve couscous due to the reduced demand.

 Personally, as a Moroccan, if I do not eat couscous at lunch on Friday, I feel like I am missing something important because it is a part of our Moroccan food traditions.

 Moroccans drink Mint Tea any time during the day and it has so many health benefits thanks to its ingredients: Mint leaves and Green tea.

-Beef Tajine with Prunes and Almond
+Beef Tajine with Dried Plums and Almond

 A Tajine (or Tagine) is a Berber dish as shown in the pictures above and the earthenware pot in which it is cooked is also named Tajine.

 There are so many types of Tajines with different ingredients and preparation processes.

 It is a famous Moroccan food in Marrakech and as a visitor of this city, you can order Tanja in several restaurants around the city.
 Tanjia may appear like Tajine but it is different and they cook it in a traditional furnace called “FARNATCHI”.
 This last is an underground oven that feeds the fire of local Hammam (Public Bath).